Last updated

 Crowne Plaza, Terrigal

-The Crowne Plaza has been part of the Terrigal landscape since the 80’s and is an easy, clean and comfortable place to stay.
+The Crowne Plaza has been part of the Terrigal landscape since the 1980s and is an easy, central and comfortable place to stay.
 You are right across the road from the beach and in the heart of Terrigal’s cafes and restaurants.
-The facilities are all you’d expect from a 4-star hotel, with a great pool, spa, gym and parking.
+The facilities are all you would expect from a 4-star hotel, with a great pool, spa, gym and parking.
 There’s a mix of rooms and suites, all with balconies and most with ocean views.

 Bells at Killcare

-The restaurant, Wild Flower Bar & Dining, features fresh, seasonal produce inspired menus, an excellent wine list and a sunny and friendly atmosphere.
+The restaurant, Wild Flower Bar & Dining, features fresh, seasonal produce inspired menus, an extensive wine list and a sunny, friendly atmosphere.

 Mantra, Ettalong Beach

 This is one of the most prominent landmarks along Ettalong Beach, with its tiered multi-storey structure.
-It’s a 4-star hotel with a great central pool and fantastic views from most rooms.
-Our room was clean, well sized and comfortable with a great view across the pool to the beach.
+It’s a 4-star hotel with a large central pool and ocean views from most rooms.
+Our room was clean, well sized and comfortable with a view across the pool to the beach.

 Where to eat on the Central Coast

-Fine dining: Bells at Killcare, Killcare – One of regional NSW’s best restaurants, the dining experience alone justifies a Killcare visit.
-Although this is absolutely quality dining, the atmosphere isn’t stuffy, it’s more of a stylish casual and coastal vibe with friendly, rather than formal, service.
-The menu is focused around fresh, seasonal produce and the meals are generous, tasty and gorgeously presented.
+Fine dining: The Wild Flower Bar & Dining, Bells at Killcare, Killcare – One of regional NSW’s best restaurants, the dining experience alone justifies a Killcare visit.
+Although this is absolutely quality dining, the atmosphere isn’t stuffy.
+It’s more of a stylish, relaxed coastal vibe with friendly, rather than formal, service.
+The menu is focused on fresh, seasonal produce and the meals are generous, tasty and well-presented.
 There are often kids dining at lunch or early evening and the restaurant does offer a kids’ menu.

 The optional Chef’s menu is guaranteed to fill you up (and make you glad you only have a short walk back to your cottage!).
 Our favourites when we visited were the eye fillet (cooked to perfection), the caviar (pictured below) and the mozzarella.